-But that doesn't even scratch the surface of what a botnet is, nor what it's capable of.
-We've rounded up you need to know about the vicious attackers that have infected millions of systems worldwide.
+What we've described above, however, doesn't even scratch the surface of what a botnet is, nor what it's capable of.
+For a full, in-depth look at the technology, we've rounded up all you need to know about them.

-The problem came when someone figured out how to mobilise these types of networks against others.
-Since then, numerous botnets have emerged to deliver devastating yet rudimentary low-cost attacks.
+The problem came when someone worked out a way to mobile these types of networks against other ones.
+From then on, countless botnets have emerged to cause havoc for a relatively low cost attack.

 The purpose of a botnet is to self-propagate, spreading to machines and infecting them with a Trojan that typically sits idle and remains hidden until activated.
 Once switched on, an infected system will go to work in tandem with other devices on the bot network, pooling resources into a single action.